nicktrandafil/nicktrandafil.github.io/index.md

 ### macOS, iOS

-Coming to App Store soon.
+Coming to App Store soon, meanwhile you can install the development version from <a href="https://i.diawi.com/6m8eMt">Diawi</a>.

 ## Contact

 <p><a href="mailto:nicktrandafil@gmail.com">Email Nicolai Trandafil</a></p>